2

 This exercise taps into your subconscious and strengthens eidetic visualization skills over time.

-Bringing your focus to the present moment allows you to consciously register what’s happening, which makes it much easier to recall details later.
-This practice is known as mindfulness meditation, and the techniques involved in mindfulness meditation are known to strengthen sensory perception and cognitive functions by training the mind to stay fully engaged in the task at hand.
+Bringing your attention to the present moment helps you consciously notice what is happening around you, which makes it much easier to recall details later.
+This practice is known as mindfulness meditation, and the techniques involved in mindfulness meditation are known to strengthen sensory perception and cognitive functions in measurable ways by training the mind to stay fully engaged in the task at hand.

 Sharing a memory with someone else gives you a valuable opportunity to actively engage in recalling past events as vividly as possible.